tomslabs/bestofmedia-phpcs/README.md

 You can now start a new release version
 <pre>
-ant clean version:version scm:tag
+ant clean version:version scm:commit -Dscm.message="New version"
 </pre>

-##